jonasgeiler/lua-fenster/README.md

 ## Usage

-Here is a simple example that opens a 500x300 window and draws a red rectangle:
+Here is a simple example that opens a 500x300 window, draws a red rectangle and exits when pressing the Escape key:

 ```lua
 -- rectangle.lua